5 Alternatives To Design Thinking

 It focuses on building a deep understanding of and empathy with the people which a solution is being designed for.

 This shares a lot with design thinking, and can even be used in tandem.

-However, this methodology keeps people in the center of the design process and ensures that solutions are relevant.
+However, this methodology keeps people at the center of the design process and ensures that solutions are relevant.

-The designer can also get a feedback from the people the solution is aimed at.
+The designer can also get feedback from the people the solution is aimed at.

 The process begins by deciding who your user is.

 And is finished once you’ve found and produced a solution that has been created for them.

 Simply broken down, the Human-Centered Design methodology follows three steps.